-The problems of “too much thought” is common for amateurs.
+The problems of “too much thought” is standard for amateurs.

-Practice swings, in my opinion are a wasted “time for thought”.
+Practice swings, in my opinion, are a wasted “time for thinking”.
 I don’t know how many times I play with amateurs who rely on their practice swings to determine if they are going to make a good swing.